-- I. What were the clinical symptoms of the woman described in this SRY paper?
-Which sex chromosomes did she have? - 2.
-What kind of mutation(s) did she have in her SRY gene? - 3.
-Do you think she inherited this mutation or do you think it is a new mutation in her? - 4.
+1. What were the clinical symptoms of the woman described in this SRY paper?
+Which sex chromosomes did she have?

+- 2. What kind of mutation(s) did she have in her SRY gene? - 3.
+Do you think she inherited this mutation through multiple generations of her family?
+Why or why not?
+If it is a new mutation, when and in what cell could the mutation have taken place? - 4.
 Be able to explain to your non-science friends why this woman was infertile. - 5.
 What would happen if she wanted to compete in the Olympics and was subjected to a karyotype analysis? - 6.
 What is SRY, and what is its function?